gudaolingshi/aio-downloader/README.md

 # Aio-Downloaer
 ---
 Aio-downloader is small async downloader with muti-coroutine.
 With this downloader you downlaod videos, audios, images from the web.
-Now this aio-downloader offer three way to download media:
+Now this aio-downloader offers three ways to download media:

 - download videos with cmdline
 - download videos with getting task data from redis